-A sight The Windmills of Mykonos are visible from most central points in town but a close-up visit to the four lined up on the water’s edge is a must!
+The Windmills of Mykonos are visible from most central points in town but a close-up visit to the four lined up on the water’s edge is a must!
 Once the island boasted 57 mills to grind its barley crop although only 12 remain today with fewer still in working order.
 In fact the island has few other landmarks – barring the local museum – but it makes up for that with its natural assets, especially the breathtaking sunsets from the pool at Hotel Cavo Tago.

 I loved the Semeli hotel, a well priced charming little gem perfectly located in town so you can walk to most evening locations and avoid a taxi.
 The staff are friendly, you have 2 pools if you prefer privacy, the breakfast buffet is large and the food delicious.
 You can spend time at your bar or walk over to the sister resort, the Belvedere, next door that hosts a Nobu restaurant and IN bar.
 Be sure to organize your transportation as there are very few taxis, private car drivers and beach lunch spots can be further than anticipated.
 Some like the option of renting a quad or moped.